What Is a CRM Database and Why Do You Need One?

 Of course, you could do that in another tool, but the convenient thing about doing it in a CRM is that you can base it on the data you’re already pulling in.
 Your CRM is already tracking when leads hit certain checkpoints, so why not go ahead and rig it to send out emails at those checkpoints, too?

 Building off the last point, CRMs often come equipped with sales automation capabilities.
-We just mentioned email marketing, and that’s one area you can automate—your CRM can send out emails automatically rather than you having to manually do it each time.
+We just mentioned email marketing, and that’s one area you can automate—your CRM can send out emails automatically rather than you having to do it manually each time.

 Finally, the best CRMs come with data analytics features.
 After all, the entire point of gathering all that customer data is to learn from it.
 The last thing you want is a CRM that gathers all that data and then lets it sit there unused.